If you want to get the right dog, you will first have to consider what you expect from it.

 Most Pitweilers will tend to be a little bit smaller than pure Rottweilers thanks to their other parent, though these dogs are still robust and reliable.

-If you are looking for a dog breed that is physically capable, the Pitweiler is an excellent choice, especially since they tend to be heavily-muscled.
+If you are looking for a physically capable dog breed, the Pitweiler is an excellent choice, especially since they tend to be heavily-muscled.

 These dogs tend to be very muscular for their weight, which makes them an excellent option for owners who want a medium-large dog that is still powerful.